capactio/capact/docs/investigation/workflow-rendering/README.md

 ## Overview

-This proof of concept shows a way to render an Argo workflow from an Voltron Action CR.
-It supports conditional execution, based on provided TypeInstances and allows to reference other Interfaces.
+This proof of concept shows a way to render an Argo workflow from a Voltron Action CR.
+It supports conditional execution, based on provided TypeInstances and allows us to reference other Interfaces.

 ```
 .